 32/64 bit installation

-So long as the two OrcFxAPI DLLs are arranged in this way, the 32 bit DLL inside a folder named Win32 and the 64 bit DLL inside a folder named Win64, the client program will load the appropriate DLL regardless of which version of the DLL is specified when submitting jobs.
+So long as the two OrcFxAPI DLLs are arranged in this way, the 32 bit DLL under a folder named Win32 and the 64 bit DLLs under a folder named Win64, then the client program will load the appropriate DLL regardless of which version of the DLL is specified when submitting jobs.
 The DLLs under lib32 and lib64 folders are obtained from the OrcaFlex installation folder.

 - A new Orcina logo.